jaw9c/has-changed/README.md

 # has-changed
-A script for to check for chnages in a given directory
+A script for to check for changes in a given directory

 # Usage